eHealthAfrica/LMIS-Chrome/CONTRIBUTING.md

 1. Search the [GitHub issue tracker][] to see if the issue has already been reported

-2. Update your local `master` to check if the issue has already been fixed
+2. Update your local `develop` to check if the issue has already been fixed

 Otherwise, confirm the issue is reproducible, create a [reduced test case][] and file a [new issue][] with as much detail as possible.